Birmingham 'Trojan Horse' plot 'started 20 years ago'

 He said he told the local education authority (LEA) but his claims were not investigated.

-Tahir Alam, chair of governors at Park View, denied Mr White's claims.'Forced out'
+Tahir Alam, chair of governors at Park View, denied Mr White's claims.

 Birmingham City Council said it was unable to comment on historic or current allegations while investigations were ongoing.